mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/structure-type.md

 title: StructureType class
 ---

-Represents a structured type in a program parameter.
+Represents a structured type in a DataLink connection, which can contain multiple other types.

 **Namespace:** ASNA.DataGate.DataLink
 **Assembly:** ASNA.QSys.DataGate.Client.dll